tmackey01/NASA_IPMSI/Pandora_INFO.md

 **The information that will eventually be here is summarized from: https://pandora.gsfc.nasa.gov

 Pandora Instruments are a part of the Pandonia Global Network.
 They utilize UV and visible spectroscopy methods to determine the composition of the atmosphere.
-Pandora was designed to specifically look at levels of ozone, nitrogen dioxide and formaldehyde, but has expanded to observe both water vapor and sulfur dioxide in the atmosphere. <br>
+Pandora was designed to specifically look at levels of ozone, nitrogen dioxide and formaldehyde, but has expanded to observe both water vapor and sulfur dioxide in the atmosphere.
+Concentrations are computed using either Differential Optical Absorption Spectroscopy (DOAS) or Multi-Axis DOAS (MAX-DOAS) which compare the difference in measured photons between two (or more) wavelengths, determined by the absorption spectra of the target gas, to determine the concentration of the gas present.
+DOAS returns total column measurements, providing information on the total concentration along the line of sight to the Sun, while MAX-DOAS allows for altitude attribution to concentrations. <br>
 Pandora currently operates two different retrieval methods - either direct sun or sky scan, with the Beer-Lambert-Bouguer Law being the basic principle behind each. <br>
-1. For the direct sun retrieval, the following information is requried: <br>
+1. For the direct sun retrieval (DOAS), the following information is requried: <br>
    -Sunlight intensity at the top of the Earth's atmosphere <br>
    -Target molecule absorption spectra in the wavelengths Pandora observes <br>
 **This returns a total column measurement, which represents the concentration per m<sup>2</sup> of the trace gas along the path from the Sun to the Pandora**
-2. For the sky scan retrieval, the following information is requried: <br>
+2. For the sky scan retrieval (MAX-DOAS), the following information is requried: <br>
    -Sunlight intensity at the top of the Earth's atmosphere <br>
    -Target molecule absorption spectra in the wavelengths Pandora observes <br>
    -Model forecasts/analysis of the expected meteorological variables (Pressure, Temperature, Relative Humidity) <br>